istos/sparql_views/README.txt

 1. Download Views 3 dev
 2. Apply the patch in issue http://drupal.org/node/621142.
-3. Download the ARC library and
+3. Download the ARC library from http://code.semsol.org/source/arc.tar.gz and place it in sparql_views/lib

 HACKS
 =====